terra-campaigns/arrival/campaign/arrival/chapters/chap016.md

 - [ ] update GitHub open, except for abridged (that I keep on discord)
 - [ ] obsidian vault to contain repos open & closed
 - [ ] check magic items due: 1 for amyria, 1 for dolman
+- [ ] prep Eyaram
+- [ ] Create undead mob as a creature - Godbound
+- [ ] Create 3 NPCs: 1 Mercian, 1 Rurkinar, Improve Sergarus

 ## Character motivations

-- **Dolman**: Find Galiera, free Fuko from Ghuse
+- **Dolman**: Find Galiera, free Fuko from Ghuse, make a pact with Kimbarak.
 - **Guilf**: Find out more about The Void, and why it is so dark, and why his mother sold his soul.
+Understand why the Mercians are coming to Linhe.
-- **Amyria**: Protect little Guilf, find the Angel Hound and free her, feels the Holzander castle is her "call to action"
+- **Amyria**: Protect little Guilf, find the Angel Hound and free her, feels the Holzander castle is her "call to action".
+Go shopping.

-Mr Void cult - ngar tho are in the city as well Diamonds and pots purchase
-Rest
-Magic potions (stationary traders because of the rifts - they stopped traveling) Dolman wants to make a pact with Kimbarak
-  - Where are the kiranu?
-They could tell the story of kimbaraks helm?

-Check one city of poison dungeon for Eyaram - where the mercians are meeting

-Outline
-- Problem
-- Person
-- Place
 ## Intro

 -